 - 4.2 The Suffolk Coastal Core Strategy refers to the fact that 'physical limits boundaries' will be defined for Major Centres down to Local Service Centres.
 This includes Martlesham specifically Martlesham Heath and Martlesham Village and it is the role of the Neighbourhood Plan to define this.
 The physical limits boundaries defined in the old Local Plan have been reviewed and amended where appropriate.
-Such amendments have taken into account any proposed developments which have been granted planning permission. - 4.3 The main bulk of growth will be delivered as infill development within the physical limits boundaries on small windfall sites. - 4.4 Outside of the physical limits boundaries in the open countryside, development is more restricted.
+Such amendments have taken into account any proposed developments which have been granted planning permission. - 4.3 Although Deben Avenue is within the physical limits of Kesgrave (as shown in Map 40 in Appendix 6a of the Site Allocations and Area Specific Policies Development Plan Document January 2017), it is within the Martlesham Neighbourhood Plan area. - 4.4 The main bulk of growth will be delivered as infill development within the physical limits boundaries on small windfall sites. - 4.5 Outside of the physical limits boundaries in the open countryside, development is more restricted.
 However, certain uses are considered to be appropriate in the countryside and these are identified in the Suffolk Coastal Core Strategy 'Development Management' policies.
 These most commonly relate to housing, employment, retail, agricultural uses, tourism and community uses and include: - Policy DM3 (Housing in the Countryside) - Policy DM13 (Conversion and Re-Use of Redundant Buildings in the Countryside) - Policy DM14 (Farm Diversification) - Policy DM15 (Agricultural Buildings and Structures) - Policy DM16 (Farm Shops) - Policy DM17 (Touring Caravan, Camper Vans and Camping Sites) - Policy DM18 (Static Holiday Caravans, Cabins and Chalets) - Policy DM30 (Key Facilities) - Policy DM31 (Public Buildings) - Policy DM32 (Sport and Play) - Policy DM33 (Allotments)